How TokenFlexing works

 2 · Sync

-The daemon writes a LaunchAgent on macOS or a Task Scheduler entry on Windows.
+The daemon writes a LaunchAgent on macOS or a Task Scheduler entry on Windows (or a systemd user timer on Linux).
+It runs every hour; macOS also runs once when the LaunchAgent loads at login.
 Logs go to /tmp/tokenflexing-sync.log.
 Idempotent — re-running sync is safe.

 Tool support